sumbach/modern-cljs/doc/tutorial-19.md

                   [lein-marginalia "0.7.1"]]}}
 ```

-> NOTE 4: This first change allows us to remove from the `project.clj`
+> NOTE 4: This first change allows us to remove shoreleave-core's
-> of the `shoreleave-core` lib its dependency on the `"1.4.0"` release
+> dependency on the `"1.4.0"` release
 > of the Clojure programming language as well.

-But what about a tagged release of the `shoreleave-core` lib itself?
+But what about a tagged release of `shoreleave-core` itself?
-As said, there are no explicit `tagged` releases for this lib (and
+As mentioned above, there are no explicit tagged releases for this lib (nor
-neither for all the others `shoreleave` libs).
+for any of the other `shoreleave` libs).

-At the moment, we're not going to change any *interface/API* in the
+At the moment, we're not going to change the library's *interface/API*
-codebase of the lib.
 So, to be compliant with the
 [Semantic Versioning][15] guidelines, we're going to label it as a
-SNAPSHOT version (i.e. "0.3.1-SNAPSHOT").
+SNAPSHOT version (i.e., "0.3.1-SNAPSHOT").

-`cd` in the `shoreleave-core` main directory and change the
+`cd` to the `shoreleave-core` main directory and change the
 corresponding `project.clj` as follows:

 ```clj